Patient Rights and Responsibilities

 Florida law requires that health care providers or healthcare facility's recognize patient rights while receiving medical care and that the patient respect the healthcare provider's or healthcare facility's right to expect certain behavior on the part of patients.
 The patient may request a copy of the full text of this law from the Patient Advocate.
 A summary of rights and responsibilities follow:

-- A patient has the right to be treated with courtesy and respect, with appreciation of his or her individual dignity, and with protection of his or her need for privacy.
+- A patient has the right to be treated with courtesy and respect, with appreciation of his or her individual dignity, in a safe setting and with protection of his or her need for privacy, including consideration of the psycho-social, spiritual and cultural variables that influence the perceptions of illness.

 - A patient has the right to a prompt and reasonable response to questions and requests.